Patriots Punish Tory Thieves

 In later years, it was a social center for the area.
 While raising 10 children, the Martins ran a large plantation growing various crops and horses using an unknown number of enslaved people.
 Martin was also a magistrate and was elected to the House of Commons of the state General Assembly.
 Meanwhile he remained in the county militia nearly 20 years after the war, rising to colonel.

 Martin died while fighting a forest fire with his wife, enslaved workers, and neighbors in 1822, around age 66.
-He reportedly lay down on a flat rock to rest while Nancy took over the fight, and when she returned, he was dead.[7]
+He reportedly lay down on a flat rock near the house to rest while Nancy took over the fight, and when she returned, he was dead.[7]
 She lived another 19 years, and they are both buried in the family cemetery nearby.

 If you want to visit the graveyard, you can walk down the open part of the slope, to the left facing away from the house, and back to the intersection of SR 1175.
 The graves are to the right.